Ireland is loved by people all over the world and many have enjoyed magical experiences during visits to the country.

 Jack Sullivan, studied at UCD Michael Smurfit Graduate Business School

 Yes, I think Ireland is a fine place to retire, not the cities as much but particularly, in the countryside or seaside.
-Cost of living is modest, a lifestyle with welcoming neighbors, temperate climate (with rain and Ryanair very cheap flights to all the major European destinations for theatre in London, strolling in Paris, delicious low cost Spanish getaways for sun, food and the least expensive fine wine in Europe.
+Cost of living is modest, a lifestyle with welcoming neighbours, temperate climate (with rain and Ryanair very cheap flights to all the major European destinations for theatre in London, strolling in Paris, delicious low cost Spanish getaways for sun, food and the least expensive fine wine in Europe.

 I’m studying currently as a national tour guide and there are North Americans in our class.
 None would go back (they are in late 50’s or older), no more than my Dutch partner (now 70 after 21 years here) would go back to Netherlands.